Fabsgb/Hbm-s-Nuclear-Tech-1.20.1/README.md

 See the included LICENSE and LICENSE.LESSER files for full details.

-This fork was created and maintained by Fabs_gb, based on the original project by HbmMods.
+This fork was created and maintained by Fabsgb, based on the original project by HbmMods.